mattbierner/pic-plane-support/README.md

 > 💡 **Suggestion**: After capturing an image, you can always return to edit mode to move the plane about.
 The captured image will stay on the plane until you reset the plane or take another photo.

 Try experimenting with capturing images of the plane from different angles.
 You can also explore perspective.
-Notice how if you capture the plane from a heavy angle for example, the plane image will look heavily distorted when viewed head-on.
+Notice how when you capture the plane from a heavy angle for example, the plane image looks heavily distorted when viewed head-on.

 ![Images captured at an angle will look distorted when viewed head-on](images/distortion.png)